Fig .: DS1603L ultrasonic level sensor with serial data output

 White | RX * |

-* Voltage level dependent on supply voltage (4V at 5V supply voltage)
+* Voltage level dependent on supply voltage (4V signals at 5V supply voltage)

 curve